1337joe/du-mocks/README.md

 ## Documentation

-The mock files are commented to match the codex.
+The mock files are commented to match the codex as much as possible.
+In the case that the codex does not acurately or fully describe the Lua API the mocks should follow actual API behavior instead of the codex.
 To generate a browsable documentation file run the following in the base directory:

 ```sh
 ldoc .
 ```

 Output can be found at `doc/index.html`.
-Note that the documentation won't show the package prefix (`dumocks.`), but it's still needed to load modules.
+Note that the documentation won't show the package prefix (`dumocks.`) in file names, but it's still needed to load modules.

 ## Testing